Jenaferonika/skincare_apps/Machine Learning/README.md

     ```

 ## 3. Data Splitting
-* Dataset contains more than 5000 rows of data, covering various skincare ingredients.
+* Dataset contains 2400 rows of data, covering various skincare ingredients.
 The data is split into training (80%) and test (20%) sets for model development.

 ## 4. Model Training and Debugging
 * **Model selection**: The system uses a supervised learning classification model to analyze ingredients and predict their functions, ratings, and benefits.